 Shared Office Etiquette Every Tenant Needs To Know

-The rise of shared office space in Dubai opened a number of opportunities for businesses who are looking for an office space without compromising their financial stability.
+The rise of meeting rooms in Dubai opened a number of opportunities for businesses who are looking for an office space without compromising their financial stability.
 Shared offices enabled starting entrepreneurs to have a place to run their business operations at a very affordable rent.

 But since the concept of shared offices is about “sharing” certain protocols and etiquette should be followed to ensure a harmonious working environment for everybody.
 Here are some the basic office etiquette that every tenant should follow: